-Is Carbon Monoxide Heavier Than Air? & Other FAQs
+Is Carbon Monoxide Heavier Than Air?
+And More CO FAQs

 Carbon Monoxide Detector | CPI Security Blog

-• 50,000 people are hospitalized due to CO poisoning annually.
+• 100,000 people visit the emergency room due to CO poisoning annually.

-• 430 people die each year from CO poisoning.
+• More than 400 people die each year from CO poisoning.

-However, there is still a range of common questions and misconceptions about the elusive compound.
-Below, we’re answering some of the more frequently asked questions and providing tips on keeping you and your family safe from carbon monoxide.
+However, there is still a range of common questions and misconceptions about CO.
+Below, we answer some of the more frequently asked questions and provide tips on keeping you and your family safe from carbon monoxide.

 Frequently Asked Questions About Carbon Monoxide